NumminorihSF/child-watcher/README.md

 `masterOptions` is an object.
 Include:

 * `.ceiling` - number.
 Count of max workers processes.
 Can't be more than cpus*2.
 Default `cpus*2`.
 * `.maxWorkDuration` - number (ms).
 How long worker can do task.
 If duration of tasks is bigger - will try to spawn one more worker.
+Also, if `durationOfWork*3<maxWorkDuration` and more than 1 worker - try close one worker (by send `SIGTERM`).
 Default `20`.
 * `.minSpawnTimeout` - number (ms).
 How often can spawn workers.
 Default `1000` ms.